BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 ### Overflow and android are not friends

-And even if we would have found a way (we could have cheated by calculating negative values, relative to the parent, in order to stick to the edges of the device) , we would have met other problems such as the fact the equivalent of overflow prop doesn’t work on Android.
+And even if we would have found a way (we could have cheated by calculating negative values, relative to the parent, in order to stick to the edges of the device), we would have met other problems such as the fact the equivalent of overflow prop doesn’t work on Android.

 _There are actually multiple opened issues concerning this problem.
-Grabbou gave a shot on this one [#7229](https://github.com/facebook/react-native/issues/7229) :_
+[Grabbou](https://github.com/grabbou) gave a shot on this one [#7229](https://github.com/facebook/react-native/issues/7229):_

 ![Mike GRABOWSKI on 2017-11-27 concerning overflow on Android](/images/posts/refresh/grabowski.png)